restyled-io/ops/README.md

-**Deployment story**: `yarn run dist && yarn run s3.cp` builds and copies a zip file to S3, which is expected by the `machines` CloudFormation Stack. `yarn run deploy` can be used to update the Function directly.
+**Deployment story**: `yarn run dist && yarn run s3.cp` builds and copies a zip file to S3, which is expected by the `machines` CloudFormation Stack. `yarn run release.prod` can be used to update the Function directly.

 ## `lambda/record-metrics/`

 **Purpose**: Records Queue Depth to CloudWatch every minute.

-**Deployment story**: `make s3.cp` builds and copies a zip file to S3, which is expected by the `machines` CloudFormation Stack. `make deploy` can be used to update the Function directly.
+**Deployment story**: `make s3.cp` builds and copies a zip file to S3, which is expected by the `machines` CloudFormation Stack. `make release.prod` can be used to update the Function directly.

 ## `lambda/logdna-cloudwatch/`